vita-epfl/trajnetplusplusbaselines/README.rst

 .. figure:: docs/train/cover.png

 TrajNet++ is a large scale interaction-centric trajectory forecasting benchmark comprising explicit agent-agent scenarios.
 Our framework provides proper indexing of trajectories by defining a hierarchy of trajectory categorization.
 In addition, we provide an extensive evaluation system to test the gathered methods for a fair comparison.
 In our evaluation, we go beyond the standard distance-based metrics and introduce novel metrics that measure the capability of a model to emulate pedestrian behavior in crowds.
-Finally, we provide code implementations of > 10 popular human trajectory forecasting baselines.
+Finally, we provide code implementations of > 15 popular human trajectory forecasting baselines.

+We host the `Trajnet++ Challenge <https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge>`_ on AICrowd allowing researchers to objectively evaluate and benchmark trajectory forecasting models on interaction-centric data.
+We rely on the spirit of crowdsourcing and the challenge has > 1800 submissions.
+We encourage researchers to submit their sequences to TrajNet++, so the quality of trajectory forecasting models can keep increasing in tackling more challenging scenarios.

 Data Setup